 She Has No Interest In Sex

-The wife may have little to no interest in sex for many reasons, one of which was described above.
-She may be asexual, experience pain with sex, have been raped, or is psychologically averse to sex.
+The wife may have little to no interest in sex.
+She may be asexual, experience pain during sex, have been raped, or is psychologically opposed to sex.
 Whatever the reason, she might not be rejecting her husband sexually.
 She simply might not be interested in sex.

 She Was Taught Sex is Bad

-A woman may sexually reject her husband because she was taught that sex is a bad thing.
+A woman may sexually reject her husband because she may have been programmed to think that sex is bad—usually in a religious setting.
 I’ve even heard teachings in churches claiming that sex was the original sin between Adam and Eve.
-Therefore, if the wife believes that sex is bad from a religious perspective, then she might avoid it, except for trying to have children.
+Therefore, if the wife believes that sex is bad, she might avoid it.

 The Consequences of Rejection

 How does consistent rejection over many years, even decades, affect the husband?
 Men suffer when their wives constantly reject them, especially sexually.
 Men have feelings, emotional needs, and fundamental expectations of their wives.
-Men do not expect to be pushed away after the wedding day.
-Men entered into the relationship and committed to it so that they and their wives would trek through life and do great things together.
+Therefore, men do not expect to be pushed away after the wedding day.

 Let me now present to you some of the consequences of wives constantly rejecting their husbands.